 After attending the municipal drawing school in the Ticino, and the public school in Sarnen (the large building of which still stands in the town) he was encouraged by the sculptor Vincenzo Vela (1820–1891) and possibly the Commendatore Metalli-Stresa (a family friend), to study oil painting under the local painter of religious pictures in a Nazarene-style, Melchior-Paul von Deschwanden in Stans in Switzerland (who died in Adolfo’s arms in February 1881).
-Deschwanden’s work was very popular at the time but it was not until the autumn of 1933 that a monument in his memory by the Swiss sculptor August Stanser Blaesi (1903–1979) was erected in the front garden of the former Nidwaldner Kantonalbank in the centre of Stans.
+Deschwanden’s work was very popular in the nineteenth century, but it was not until the autumn of 1933 that a monument in his memory by the Swiss sculptor August Stanser Blaesi (1903–1979) was erected in the front garden of the former Nidwaldner Kantonalbank in the centre of Stans.

 On April 25, 1881, he entered the Munich Academy (Register No: 3945) where he stayed 18 months, studying with Professors Alexander Strähuber (1814–82), Alois Gabl (1845–93), Gyula Benczur (1844–1920), and possibly Karl von Piloty; on the same day, a fellow Swiss called Adalbert Baggenstos (1863–97), who originated from Stans, also registered at the Munich Academy, but his career was to remain a provincial one.